Yes, You Can Cook a Brisket

 A Fool-Proof Brisket

-As with anything worth doing in life, practice makes perfect for cooking and following a brisket recipe.
+So, if you’re still wondering how to smoke brisket in a smoker…as with anything worth doing in life, practice makes perfect.
 But we do have a shortcut for you: Camp Chef Pellet Grills

 .
 With the Smart Smoke Technology, optimal smoky flavor, and convection-style heat, you can easily cook a tender, juicy brisket on your first try.
-Just follow our recipe
+Just follow our smoked brisket recipe